 - E. vernicosa

 - E. crenulata

-Containers should be large enough to accommodate the tree, about two feet in diameter, and allow for adequate drainage.
+Containers should be large enough to accommodate the tree, about 2 feet in diameter, and allow for adequate drainage.

-Eucalyptus trees cannot take temperatures below 50 degrees F. for extended periods; therefore, it’s recommended that they be grown indoors in cold climates, spending summers outside whenever warm enough.
-Other areas can either over winter them indoors or provide suitable winter protection.
+Eucalyptus trees cannot take temperatures below 50 F. (10 C.) for extended periods; therefore, it’s recommended that they be grown indoors in cold climates, spending summers outside whenever warm enough.
+Other areas can either overwinter them indoors or provide suitable winter protection.

 How to Care for a Eucalyptus Tree

-Eucalyptus tree care is not difficult, as this type of tree usually maintains itself reasonable well.
-Once established, eucalyptus trees should not require too much watering, with exception to those growing in containers.
+Eucalyptus tree care is not difficult, as this type of tree usually maintains itself reasonably well.
+Once established, eucalyptus trees should not require too much watering, with exception for those growing in containers.
 Allow these to dry out somewhat between waterings.
 Additional watering may be necessary during periods of excessive drought, however.